fiqrisr/bulk-certificate-generator/README.md

 ## Usage

-Put a list of names in name_list.txt then run the script.
+Put list of names in `name_list.txt` then run the script.

 ```bash
 python main.py